yonatangross/yonatangross/README.md

 <h3> 💻 &nbsp;About Me </h3>

+- 💼 I'm looking for a full-time Fullstack software developer position.

 - 🐱‍🏍 I’m currently working on the [Gaming store project](https://github.com/yonatangross/GamingStore)

 - 🎓 I'm a Computer Science student (in an evening program, graduating in July 2021)